 It is totally plausible for foreigners to be confused when they work in Japan for the first time.
 The salary system, especially, can be a little bit complicated.
-Let’s say, after working for a couple of months, it's finally time to receive the highly-anticipated semi-annual bonus.
+Let’s say, after working for a couple of months, it's finally time to receive the highly-anticipated bonus (or ボーナス in Japanese).
 However, it’s not as much as you expected.
 How can that happen?

 Well, to answer that, you have to understand how a bonus is calculated in Japan.